 Unlike other taxes, the deadline for paying your tax liability falls before the date by which you must file your tax return.

-Payment is due 9 months and 1 day after your company’s financial year end.
+Payment is due 9 months and 1 day after your company’s financial year-end.

 Your tax return must be submitted within 12 months of the year end date.

-From April 2011 onwards, your Corporation Tax Return (CT600) must be submitted to HMRC online, and your tax payment must be made electronically.
+Your Corporation Tax Return (CT600) must be submitted to HMRC online, and your tax payment must be made electronically.
 You can elect to pay via direct debit (the best option), Billpay, or bank transfer.